InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 ### Scenario 2: Warehouse Management (JSON)

 Our warehouse management system uses JSON for real-time updates.
-Here are a few implementation examples covering reading and writing JSON.
+Here are a few examples covering the implementation for reading and writing JSON.

 #### Reading Warehouse Data